How Will Changing Consumer Behavior Affect Payments Sector in 2021?

 COVID-19 has transformed the world as we know it – and ecommerce is no exception.
-The fallout from the pandemic has radically accelerated changes in consumer behavior on a global scale.
+The fallout from the pandemic has radically accelerated global changes in consumer behavior.
 The payments sector has had to adapt at pace to keep up with the emerging demands of digital consumers, resulting in some exciting technological innovations.

 Here are four of the big shifts that we’ve been seeing over the past few months: